 The hot-air balloon tours over Wadi Rum are offered by Royal Aero Sports.
 This company also offers microlight and ultralight aircraft flights over the desert.
 If you’re visiting Wadi Rum, the hot-air balloon flight should be on your to-do list!
 For sure!

-Read about other things to do in Jordan.
+- Unique things to do in Jordan

 Note: a big thank you goes to the Jordan Tourism Board for hosting me.